 This chapter assumes basic skill in acquiring the four standard views of the heart and will cover a few special aspects of these standard views, as well as the utility of several non-standard views.
-Some realistic images and clips will be used as examples, rather than only outstanding views.

 The optimal parasternal window is not reliably in any particular interspace.
 In addition, some structures may be better seen in a higher interspace (e.g. PLAX aorta and PSAX aortic valve) while others are better in a lower interspace (PSAX papillary muscles and distal LV).Thus, it is optimal to spread gel along the left sternal border from the 2nd to the 5th interspace and always begin the PLAX viewing at the highest interspace, hoping to get a good view of the more distal ascending aorta.

 Briefly evaluate each lower interspace before settling on the best window for the PLAX and PSAX.
 The aortic valve may be better seen in the PSAX by moving up one interspace from the standard window and the more distal LV may be better seen down an interspace.
 Moving interspaces may be superior to just fanning the probe if a patient has a wide enough parasternal window.